retaildevcrews/nwa-tech-summit/docs/7-DeployHighlyAvailable.md

 ## Challenge

 - At this point, you've built the images for the components of your application and made those images available in your private ACR.
 The team has deployed a single pod running the application and the site is up and available.
-Your team's goal in this challenge is to deploy your application in a highly availbale manner in cluster using replicasets.
+Your team's goal in this challenge is to deploy your application in a highly available manner in cluster using replicasets.
 Maintain 3 replicas of the same deployment.
 - Rebuild the container with a tag of v2 and push to the container registery. update your kubernetes deployment to create a rolling upgrade of the application to the new version.
 - Institute a rollback of your deployment and verify that the application is back to the proper version.

 ## Success Criteria

 - Your team successfully created a multi-replica deployment of the application
 - Your team must demonstrate that all of the replicas are receiving traffic (Hint you may have to use different clients to test)
 - Your team must demonstrate that the application was updated to a new version and can be rolled-back.
 - The bluebell UI is reachable.